rizar/attention-lvcsr/exp/wsj/README.md

 To reproduce our Wall Street Journal (WSJ) experiments, please follow the instructions below.
-All the steps should be done at the kaldi WSJ recipe directory.
-In order to perform steps 1, 2, 5 you should source `path.sh` file from the recipe.
+All the steps should be done at the kaldi WSJ recipe directory (or you can add symlinks to all the files as some people do).
+In order to perform steps 1, 2, 5 you should source `path.sh`
+file from the recipe.

 1. Compile a Fuel-compatible dataset file in HDF5 format.
 This step requires